Kayyyyas/Kayyyyas/README.md

 ## Heyy, I'm Luh, nice to see you here!

-↬ ˚✧┊ I finally did a carrd... creds to the tut are on it btw.
+↬ ˚✧┊ I finally did a carrd...
+Check it out!! creds to the tut are on it btw.

 ↬ ˚✧┊ I like RPG's, Cozy stuff, cosplay, Miku, Honkai and indie games

-↬ ˚✧┊ Fave characters: Stelle, Cinnamon Roll, Chuuya, Miku, Diluc, Dr. Ratio, Alhaitham
+↬ ˚✧┊ Fave characters: Aventurine, Cosmo, Astro, Stelle, Cinnamon Roll, Chuuya, Miku, Diluc, Dr. Ratio, Alhaitham

-↬ ˚✧┊ Kins: Aventurine, Furina, Sunday, Sigma (bsd)
+↬ ˚✧┊ Kins: Aventurine, Furina, Sunday, Sigma (bsd), Pebble...

 ↬ ˚✧┊ I'm still going to make more social profiles and add it here to my account (like patreon, rentry, etc...)